atteneder/glTFast/README.md

 ❗ IMPORTANT ❗

-*glTFast* uses custom shader graphs that you **have** to include in builds in order to make materials work.
+*Unity Cloud glTFast* uses custom shader graphs that you **have** to include in builds in order to make materials work.
 If materials are fine in the Unity Editor but not in builds, chances are some shaders (or variants) are missing.

 Read the section *Materials and Shader Variants* in the [Documentation](./Documentation~/ProjectSetup.md#materials-and-shader-variants) for details.

 ## Get involved

 Contributions in the form of ideas, comments, critique, bug reports, pull requests are highly appreciated.
-Feel free to get in contact if you consider using or improving *glTFast*.
+Feel free to get in contact if you consider using or improving *Unity Cloud glTFast*.

-## Supporters

-[Unity Technologies][unity]

-Thanks to [Embibe][embibe] for sponsoring the development of skin support! ❤️

 ## License

-Copyright 2023 Unity Technologies and the glTFast authors
+Copyright 2023 Unity Technologies and the Unity Cloud glTFast authors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use files in this repository except in compliance with the License.